27luket/cli-network-manager/README.md

 # Command-Line Network Manager

 ## Overview
-This command-line network manager is a Python program designed to interactively manage network traffic.
+This command-line network manager is a Python program designed to manage network traffic.

 ## Features
 - Sniff packets